Indian hospitals swamped by coronavirus as countries promise aid

 Modi’s plea on vaccinations came after inoculations peaked at 4.5 million doses on April 5, but have since averaged about 2.7 million a day, government figures show.

-Several states, including Maharashtra halted vaccinations in some places on Sunday, saying supplies were not available.
+Maharashtra was among several states that halted vaccinations in some places on Sunday for lack of supply.

-“I don’t know when my turn will come,” said 68-year old Shubhada Pendse, who had queued outside a vaccination centre in the state’s town of Satara since 7 a.m. on Monday.
+“I don’t know when my turn will come,” said 68-year old Shubhada Pendse, who was one of more than 1,000 people who had flocked to a vaccination centre in the state’s town of Satara hours before it re-opened on Monday after a two-day gap.

-She was one of a gathering of more than 1,000 just hours before the centre re-opened after a gap of two days.

 Vaccine demand has outpaced supply as the inoculation campaign widened this month, while companies struggle to boost output, partly because of a shortage of raw material and a fire at a facility making the AstraZeneca dose.

-However, the federal government will not import vaccines itself but expects states and companies to do so instead, in a step to back domestic manufacturers, two government officials told Reuters.
+However, the federal government will not import vaccines itself but expects states and companies to do so instead, in a step aimed at backing domestic manufacturers, two government officials told Reuters.
 [L4N2MF3ZM]

 Hospitals in Modi’s western home state of Gujarat also face an acute shortage of oxygen, doctors said.